By Danielle Graves. Last updated 6th October 2023. Welcome to our guide to motorcycle accident claims.

 One thing worth pointing out is the fact that all of Legal Helpline’s panel of solicitors & lawyers work to a No Win, No Fee payment agreement.
 What does this mean?
 You will only need to pay legal fees if your case is a success.
 This protects you financially, as it ensures you do not end up in a situation where you have spent tons of money on legal fees only to fail to secure compensation.
 It also means that we will not waste your time.
 If we do not believe your case is strong enough, we will tell you.
 So, to make a claim to discover more about the process, give us a call today.

 If you have been involved in a motorcycle accident and it was not your fault, give us a call today on 0161 696 9685.
 This line is open from 9 a.m. until 9 p.m. seven days per week.
 You can also find other contact details on our website too.
 Please do not hesitate to ring if you purely have questions, for example, if you want to know the motorcycle accident statistics or what is the major cause of death in motorcycle accidents?
 No matter your queries, we will be happy to answer, and we will do so free of charge with no obligation to continue with our service.

 We hope you have found this guide on motorcycle accident claims and motorcycle safety UK helpful.
 If you need any more details, the links below will assist.

-Road accident claims – Our guide to road accidents covers claims made by those in a RTA that might have been injured.
+- Road accident claims – Our guide to road accidents covers claims made by those in an RTA that might have been injured.

 - National Safety. – This site gives information on safety from the National Safety Council